mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 : As defined in {{!RFC8724}}, Section 5.

 RuleID:
-: A unique identifier for each SCHC rule, as defined in {{!RFC8724}}, Section 5.1.
+: A unique identifier for each Rule part of the Set of Rules.

-SCHC Context:
-: The set of rules shared between communicating entities, as defined in {{!RFC8724}}, Section 5.3.

 SCHC Parameters:
 : A set of predefined values used for SCHC compression and decompression, ensuring byte alignment and proper packet formatting based on the SCHC profile.